alexbuckgit/orleans-docs/src/docs/migration/migration-1.5.md

 In 1.5, logging configuration is done through `ClientConfiguration` and `NodeConfiguration`.
 You can configure `DefaultTraceLevel`, `TraceFileName`, `TraceFilePattern`, `TraceLevelOverrides`, `TraceToConsole`, `BulkMessageLimit`, `LogConsumers`, etc through it.
 In 2.0, logging configuration is consistent with ASP.NET Core 2.0 logging, which means most of the configuration is done through `Microsoft.Extensions.Logging.ILoggingBuilder`.

-To configure `DefaultTraceLevel` and `TraceLevelOverrides`, you need to apply [log filtering](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging) to `ILoggingBuilder`.
-For example, to set trace level to 'Debug' on orleans runtime, you can use sample below,
+To configure `DefaultTraceLevel` and `TraceLevelOverrides`, you need to apply [log filtering](/aspnet/core/fundamentals/logging) to `ILoggingBuilder`.
+For example, to set trace level to 'Debug' on orleans runtime, you can use sample below:
 ```
 siloBuilder.AddLogging(builder=>builder.AddFilter("Orleans", LogLevel.Debug));
 ```